Postsynaptic density: Composition

-As protein detection technologies have increased in sensitivity, such as with improvements in mass spectrometry techniques, more numerous proteins have been attributed to the PSD.
-Current estimates are greater than several hundred proteins are found at PSDs among brain regions and during different states of development and synaptic activity.
+As protein detection technologies have increased in sensitivity, such as with improvements in mass spectrometry techniques, more proteins have come to be associated with PSDs.
+Current estimates hold that more than several hundred proteins are found at PSDs among brain regions and during different states of development and synaptic activity.
 PSDs also contain cell adhesion molecules and a diverse set of other signaling proteins.
 Many of the PSD proteins contain PDZ domains.

 Function

 The PSD has been proposed to concentrate and organize neurotransmitter receptors in the synaptic cleft.
 The PSD also serves as a signaling apparatus.
 For instance kinases and phosphatases in the PSD are activated and released from the PSD to change the activity of proteins located in the spine or are transported to the nucleus to affect protein synthesis.
 Some of the features of the PSD are similar to the neuromuscular junction and other cellular junctions, as the PSD has been modeled as a specialized cellular junction that allows for rapid, asymmetrical signaling.